AMERICAN BASS “TEAM TOURNAMENT” RULES

 18) LOST WEIGH SLIP - The loss of a weigh slip during tournament hours may result in disqualification.

 19) COOPERATION WITH MEDIA/PROMOTION - Within the framework of reasonable requests, all contestants in American Bass events will cooperate with media representatives covering said event.
 Likewise, participation in the tournament grants American Bass the use of any pictures of contestants, accounts or interviews with contestants it gathers for the lawful promotion of American Bass and its tournament operations and sponsors.

 20) TOURNAMENT PROTECTION RULE - Any act or inflammatory statement by any contestant that, in the opinion of the Tournament Authority, is detrimental to the operation of the tournament, damaging to organized bass fishing, to American Bass or any of its sponsors, or to permitting agencies or their officers (such as rangers, wardens, fishery biologists, tournament officials, etc.) during the practice round or tournament, may result in the temporary or permanent suspension from all future American Bass tournaments.
-Disrespect and or defamation to American Bass as a company, any tournament staff member, or sponsors of American Bass, may result in immediate disqualification, or loss of membership privileges with American Bass.
+Disrespect and or defamation, either in person or on-line, to American Bass as a company, any tournament staff member, or sponsors of American Bass, may result in immediate disqualification, or loss of membership privileges with American Bass.
 This includes the elimination of any and all points an individual may have accrued during an active season.

 21) CITATIONS - A contestant cited by officers for violation of State or Federal fishing or boating regulations may be disqualified.